IagoBaarbosa/RPA-Challenge/README.md

 <H2><strong>Python Automation</strong></H2>
 <h3>Description</h3>
-This is a Python automation project developed to practice what i have been studyng and learning.
+This is a Python automation project developed to practice what i have been studying and learning.
 It uses libs like as PANDAS and SELENIUM to carry out this automation
 <br>
 <br>